Skip to content

 A Vogen value object property

 Vogen generates strongly-typed wrappers around primitive types.
-Here a BirthDate wraps a DateOnly:
+Here an OpenedDate wraps a DateOnly:

 C#